sybrew/the-seo-framework/readme.txt

 			* Tapping tooltips in Edge no longer makes them go away instantly.
 			* Tooltips no longer look super-slim on smaller screens, and now have a minimum-width assigned.
 			* Tooltips no longer overflow the screen, instead they'll find boundaries.
+				* This automatically ensures compatibility with the new Gutenberg editor.
 			* We are aware that these tooltips invoke various Chrome browser "violations".
 				* These violations are a warning sign preventing bad practices hindering user experience, which are alleviated.
 				* In practice, WordPress Core needs to update to a future jQuery version to stop these warnings from showing up.